canonical/test_observer/README.md

 TF_VAR_environment=development TF_VAR_external_ingress_hostname="mah-domain.com" terraform apply -auto-approve
 ```

-At the time of writing, this will accomplish the following:
+At the time of writing, this will accomplish deploying the following:

 - the backend API server
 - the frontend served using nginx